smoynes/elsie/docs/TUTORIAL.md

          PL3 : ISR{0xff:Keyboard(status:0x7fff,data:0x2362)}
 ```

-In this log entry we can find excruciating detail on the state of the virtual
+Here we find excruciating detail on the state of the virtual machine after the
-machine after the first instruction of our program was executed.
-The most
+first instruction of our program was executed.
+The most important fields in the
-important fields in the record are:
+record are:

 - **`PC`**: program counter -- a pointer to the next instruction to be
   executed.